bradleyeckert/chad/verilog/doc/spif.md

 that case by buffering one byte and interpreting it accordingly.

-Of the 256 bytes in an 8-bit character, we avoid using XON and XOFF (0x11 and 0x13) to allow for soft flow control and 0x12 to avoid the special case.
+Of the 256 bytes in an 8-bit character, we avoid using XON and XOFF (0x11 and 0x13) to allow for soft flow control in the future and 0x12 to avoid the special case.

 0x10 fills in the hole left in the character set so that all 256 codes can be received by `spif`. `0x10 n` is interpreted as: